QuEraComputing/bloqade-circuit/docs/index.md

 </div>
 </div>

-Bloqade is a software development kit (SDK) for neutral atom quantum computers.
+Bloqade is [QuEra Computing](https://quera.com)'s software development kit (SDK) for neutral atom quantum computers.
 It is designed to be a hub of embedded domain-specific languages (eDSLs) for neutral atom quantum computing.
 Bloqade is built on top of [Kirin](https://github.com/QuEraComputing/kirin), the Kernel Intermediate Representation Infrastructure.

 !!! info